lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 The OTP IP is wrapped up in a primitive wrapper that exposes a TL-UL interface for testing purposes, and a generalized open-source interface for functional operation (described below).
 Any OTP redundancy mechanism like per-word ECC is assumed to be handled inside the wrapper, which means that the word width exposed as part of the generalized interface is the effective word width.

-Note that the register space exposed via the TL-UL interface is dependent on the underlying proprietary OTP IP and hence not further described in this document.
+Note that the register space exposed via the TL-UL test interface, as well as DFT and power-related signals are dependent on the underlying proprietary OTP IP.
+They are therefore not further described in this document.

 #### Generalized Open-source Interface